-Action 2.4.1: Seek to develop a joint information sharing and dissemination program that allows for periodic review of the City's Wastewater treatment facility operations and reports.
+Action 2.4.1: LCVA will seek to develop a joint information sharing and dissemination program that allows for periodic review of the City's Wastewater treatment facility operations and reports.
 This will be designed to allow for greater communication and cooperation between the City, the County, NMED and County residents regarding facility operations' impacts on the community at large and the communities of the planning area.
 Issues of concern to the community include but are not limited to facility design and potential for spills, reliable supplies for power generation and emergency back-ups, sludge treatment and storage capacity, and sludge field injection practices and potentials for water contamination.
 The goal of this action is to get the above parties to investigate means to formalize such a cooperative program through development of cooperative agreements between the various parties and agencies.

-Action 2.4.2: Monitor to ensure that quantity and quality of effluent flows from the City's wastewater treatment plant are sufficient, based on the best available data, to meet the needs of downstream water users and in recognizing priority water rights of downstream users, once established.
+Action 2.4.2: LCVA, LCMDWA, and community acequia associations will Monitor to ensure that quantity and quality of effluent flows from the City's wastewater treatment plant are sufficient, based on the best available data, to meet the needs of downstream water users and in recognizing priority water rights of downstream users, once established.

-Action 2.4.3: Develop a study of best management practices to ensure quality of water, wildlife habitat and beneficial use of water resources along the Santa Fe River in the planning area.
+Action 2.4.3: LCVA will coordinate with the Santa Fe Watershed Association to develop a study of best management practices to ensure quality of water, wildlife habitat and beneficial use of water resources along the Santa Fe River in the planning area.

 Community Services